r3boot/go-musicbot/README.md

 /usr/local/bin/musicbot -f /etc/musicbot.yaml
 ~~~~

-# Running the API
+# Running the web player
-The API + player is a separate process from the bot.
+The web player is a separate process from the bot.
 To start this, run the following (as a non-root user):
 ~~~~
 /usr/local/bin/musicbot-api -f /etc/musicbot.yaml
 ~~~~